-- Chevron B35 [35-76-01] (Andy Barton): New to Trivellato Racing Team for Willi Lovato to race in four races at the start of the 1976 European F2 series.
+- Chevron B35 [35-76-01] (Andy Barton): Used as a test car by Derek Bennett and others during February 1976, including Alex Ribeiro.
+Then sold to Trivellato Racing Team for Willi Lovato to race in four races at the start of the 1976 European F2 series.
 Believed to be the car taken over by Giorgio Francia for the rest of the season, although Francia was said to be driving the Trivellato team's spare car at Estoril after a "write off" at Enna.
-However, it does appear that there was some shuffling of cars, as '01 appars to be the car sold to Andy Barton for 1977, although it was said to be the car of Lovato's teammate Roberto Marazzi.
-Barton fitted a 2-litre BDA enginefor Shellsport G8 and libre racing but struggled with this car's handling, and crashed at Croft in April.
+However, it does appear that there was some shuffling of cars, as '01 appears to be the car sold to Andy Barton for 1977, even though it was said to be the former car of Lovato's teammate Roberto Marazzi.
+Barton fitted a 2-litre BDA engine for Shellsport G8 and libre racing but struggled with the car's handling, and crashed at Croft in April.
 The car was rebuilt with a new tub and three new corners but was still problematic and he crashed again at Ingliston on 8 May.
 Barton then raced the Sana for the rest of 1977 but returned to the Chevron for a libre race at Croft in May 1978, only to crash yet again in practice.
 This time the car was not repaired.

 - March 762 [752-21] (Hervé Leguellec): Originally intended for Trivellato but not collected so fitted with a F3 rear wing and sold instead to Markus Hotz (Lippoldswilen, Switzerland) for European hillclimbs and Swiss championship events.
 At the beginning of 1976, it was raced by Harald Ertl in the F2 race at Hockenheim, finishing sixth.
 Hotz continued with Swiss championship events but damaged the car, and returned it to the factory in part exchange for a new March 762.
 March sold the 752 on, unrepaired, to Roger Heavens, who rebuilt it as a 762 and intended to fit the turbocharged 1.4-litre Ford Formula 2 engine that Geoff Richardson was developing.
 When the car appeared, in the Shellsport G8 series with Derrick Worthington driving, it used a Richardson BDX instead.
 Also raced in G8 and libre events by José Maria de Uriarte.
 Retained for 1977 and entered by Heavens for Pablo Brea and Hervé Leguellec.
 Taken over by Adrian Russell (Thornton Heath, Surrey) later in 1977, and raced by him in British F1 and libre in 1978.
 Sold to Paul Brooks (Selby, North Yorkshire) for 1979, and raced in libre.
 Subsequent history unknown.